sinequa/usage-analytics/README.md

 - `chartType` is the view of chart to be displayed.
 It can be either "Timeline" or "Grid".
 - `aggregationsTimeSeries` is an optional aggregation(s) information needed to display aggregation data on the chart.
 It can be either an `AggregationTimeSeries` object or a list of `AggregationTimeSeries` objects.
 - `recordsTimeSeries` is an optional records information needed to display records data on the chart.
 It must be a `RecordsTimeSeries` object.
-- `showPreviousPeriod` is an optional boolean indicating wether the previous period should be displayed/hidden on the chart.
+- `showPreviousPeriod` is an optional boolean indicating whether the previous period should be displayed/hidden on the chart.
-- `enableSelection` is an optional boolean indicating wether the selection should be enabled/disabled on the grid view.
+- `enableSelection` is an optional boolean indicating whether the selection should be enabled/disabled on the grid view.

 As an example, the configuration object to create a "Search count timeline" widget is as follow: